 Whoops, sorry, no Nazgûls in this new trilogy.

-The Mangaotaki valley near Piopio is a private land of bizarre rock formations, caves, nooks and crannies that made it ideal for the Trollshaw Forest.
-Image courtesy of New Line Cinema
+The Mangaotaki valley near Piopio is a private land of bizarre rock formations, caves, nooks, and crannies that made it ideal for the Trollshaw Forest.

-Wellington was the chosen venue for the world premiere of the movie on the 28th of November 2012.
+Wellington was the chosen venue for the world premiere of the first part of the movie, the 28th of November 2012.

 Image by Daniel Peckham